learn-co-curriculum/dsc-filtering-v2-4/README.md

-Or, to select all employees with the first initial of "L.", that would look like this:
+Or, to select all employees with the first initial of "L", that would look like this:

 ```python